James Holmes (mass murderer): Arrest

-Holmes had snuck out of an exit door, propped it open, and returned with weapons and other gear, setting off several gas or smoke canisters and then opening fire on the theater audience, killing 12 and wounding 70.
+Holmes snuck out of an exit door, propped it open, and returned with weapons and other gear, setting off several gas or smoke canisters.
+He then opened fire on the theater audience, killing 12 and wounding 70.
 On July 20, 2012, police arrested Holmes without resistance while he was standing next to his car behind the Century 16 theater, moments after the shooting.
 According to testimonies during the following trial, Holmes was initially "calm and detached" during the arrest, but became interested in watching the aftermath of the shooting after being placed in the back of a police car.
 The responding officers recovered several guns from inside the car and the theater.

 Once apprehended, Holmes told the police that he had booby-trapped his apartment with explosive devices before heading to the theater.
 Police later confirmed the presence of explosives in the apartment.